 As with personal credit, building your business credit can take time.
 Opening and using a business credit card is a simple way to get started.

 Business credit cards often offer similar benefits, but they’re tailored to the needs of business owners.
-For example, your card could come with:
+Here are some benefits that your card could come with.

 Finding the right business credit card

 Decided you want to open a business credit card?
 Now you have to choose which card you want.

 To narrow down the options, consider how you plan to use the card, how much you regularly spend on business expenses and which perks may be beneficial.
 Also consider the fees and terms of each potential card, including the annual fee and interest rate.